dimitar-ivanov-ivanov/voltpay-writer/README.md

 # Architecture
 ![architecture.png](architecture.png)
 # Kafka
-  - Consume messages from payment_writer_topic.
+  - Consume messages from write-topic.
   - Check for idempotency of the message, just in case some messages are re-emitted OR the consumer offset gets moved back
   - The topic has 100 partitions with 2 replicas and 1 day retention
-  - There are 2 Kafka brokers as a start, more can be added in the future
+  - There are 4 Kafka brokers as a start, more can be added in the future
   - In the perf project there is an API for producing warmup events, very important to do before testing to ensure no performance degradation during big loads.
   - If there are no warmup events during the first performance test the results are disastrous, it was 330 tps, on the third run it was 3300.
   - The MESSAGE_ID of the messages is the ACCOUNT_ID which ensures transactions for one account are written sequentially so NO race conditions as all of the messages for that ACCOUND_ID go into one partition and processing for a single partition is sequential.